 - The microphone doesn’t retract.

-- Volume and Microphone controls are in a very weird position.
+- Volume and Microphone controls are in a peculiar position.

 - unimpressive music performance